-Drawing on these three regulatory dimensions, CEER presents its multi-dimensional Energy Transition Strategy, consisting of two core areas for each of the dimensions, for a total of six core areas, as presented in the figure below.
-The color-coded hexagons illustrate the three interrelated dimensions, each split into two aspects, and represent regulators' ambition to work using a holistic view.
-Below the hexagons the six boxes contain a more or less complete list of topics to be worked on by CEER.
+Drawing on these three regulatory dimensions, CEER presents its multi-dimensional Energy Transition Strategy.
+To make the principles more concrete and implementable, each of the three regulatory dimensions consists of two core areas, resulting in a total of six core areas, as presented in the figure below.
+The colour-coded hexagons illustrate the three interrelated dimensions, each split into two aspects, and represent regulators' ambition to work using a holistic view.
+The six core areas are then further defined in the boxes, highlighting a fairly complete list of topics to be worked on by CEER in the coming years.